discordeno/discordeno/site/blog/2019-05-29-long-blog-post.md

 ---
 slug: long-blog-post
 title: Long Blog Post
-authors: endi
+authors: itoh
-tags: [hello, docusaurus]
+tags: [hello, discordeno]
 ---

 This is the summary of a very long blog post,